facebookexperimental/moq-encoder-player/README.md

 The MOQT subscriber logic is split in two layers:

 - `src/moq/moq.ts` — the high-level, media-free `Moq` client (shared with the publisher).
 It owns the WebTransport session, the control loop, the SUBSCRIBE handshake (`Moq.subscribe` → `Subscription`), and the incoming stream / datagram receive loops.
 Received object payloads are routed to the matching `Subscription` by track alias.
-- `src/receiver/moq/moq_receiver_internals.ts` — `MoqReceiver` translates worker messages into `Moq` calls and demuxes the received payloads (see `loc_packager.ts`) into `EncodedVideoChunk` / `EncodedAudioChunk` for the rest of the player pipeline.
+- `src/receiver/moq/moq_receiver_internals.ts` — `MoqReceiver` translates worker messages into `Moq` calls and parses the received payloads with the depackager the `packagerFormat` config asks for (`loc_packager.ts` or `cmaf/cmaf_depackager.ts`, see [Packager](#packager)) into `EncodedVideoChunk` / `EncodedAudioChunk` for the rest of the player pipeline.
+One depackager instance is kept per track for the whole subscription, because the CMSF one is stateful (it remembers the CMAF Header).

-It implements MOQT and extracts video and audio packets from the server / relay following MOQT and [draft-ietf-moq-loc](https://datatracker.ietf.org/doc/draft-ietf-moq-loc/):
+It implements MOQT and extracts video and audio packets from the server / relay following MOQT and the selected packaging format:

 - Opens WebTransport session
 - Implements MOQT subscriber handshake for 2 tracks (video and audio)
 - Waits for incoming unidirectional (Server -> Player) QUIC streams (and datagrams)
 - For every received chunk (QUIC stream) we:
-  - Demuxed it (see `loc_packager.ts`)
+  - Parse it with the track's depackager (`loc_packager.ts` or `cmaf/cmaf_depackager.ts`)
   - Video: Create `EncodedVideoChunk`
-    - Could be enhanced by init metadata and wallclock
   - Audio: Create `EncodedAudioChunk`
-    - Could be enhanced by init metadata and wallclock
+  - The timestamp is converted from the timescale the publisher stated (LOC Timescale property, or the CMSF `mdhd`) into the per-track timebase the player pipeline runs at

+With CMSF the track description (timescale, codec, decoder configuration) travels inside the media, in the CMAF Header that rides the objects starting a group.
+A player that joins mid-group therefore has nothing to configure its decoders with: those objects are dropped, with one log line per media type, until the first header arrives (at most ~1s later, see `initRepeatEveryMs`).

 ### src/utils/jitter_buffer.ts